 Mater cares for people of a refugee background through a wide range of services including:

-Mater Refugee Complex Care Clinic provides healthcare to people from refugee backgrounds with complex health needs and a health service to asylum seekers without Medicare.
+Mater Refugee Complex Care Clinic (MRCCC) provides healthcare to people from refugee backgrounds with complex health needs and a health service to asylum seekers without Medicare.

 The clinic offers specialised primary health care including:

 - secondary consultation service for general practices

 GPs at the clinic are unable to expedite referrals more quickly than any other referring GP.
 They can however, provide case coordination and additional nursing support to provide health literacy and medication and health promotion education.
 Both GPs and community members can refer to the clinic.

 Are you a GP who is interested in Refugee Health?

 Mater Refugee Complex Care Clinic offers opportunities for General Practitioners to join a supportive group of health professionals on a sessional, pro-bono basis at our not-for-profit clinic based at Mater South Brisbane.
 If you are a GP with an interest in refugee health and would like more information, visit materonline.org.au, Mater's website for the medical community.

 Refugee Health Connect (RHC) is a partnership between Brisbane South PHN, Brisbane North PHN, MDA Ltd and Mater Hospital Brisbane.

 RHC is a one point of call for assistance with identifying appropriate primary health providers in the Brisbane South and Brisbane North regions.
 They refer to GPs in the community who provide health assessments in partnership with Mater Refugee Health Nurses who outreach to the GP Practices.
 RHC also provide information about ongoing care for all people from a refugee background.